ericbigpanda/docs.bigpanda.io/_integrations/appdynamicsapi-webhooks.md

 type: Application Monitoring
 ---

+#### Determine Your Version

+AppDynamics WebHooks are available in AppDynamics version 4.1 and up.

 #### Create the BigPanda HTTP Request Template

 __Note__: Complete this step only one time per AppDynamics controller.